keystonejs/keystone/docs/guides/initial-data.md

 };
 ```

-Initialising a list is not always the straight forward problem it seems.
+Initialising a list is not always the straight forward solution it seems.

 You can achieve this setup by running the KeystoneJS CLI and selecting the `Starter` template.